-- The October Pitch Competition offers participants an easy way to get started and test business ideas without having to develop written business models or plans.
+- The Minute Pitch Competition offers participants an easy way to get started and test business ideas without having to develop written business models or plans.

 - The Innovation Challenge Semi-Final Round is a closed-door competition that emulates an investor boardroom experience.
 Selected teams present their business concepts to a panel of judges and compete for a slot in the final competition.

 - The Final Shark Tank Competition takes place in April.
 The best of the best compete for over $50K in prizes.
 Judges determine winning teams and award amounts.